nicholasaleks/CrackQL/Readme.md

 ## Attack Use Cases

-CrackQL can be used for a wide range of GraphQL attacks since it programmatically generate payloads based on a list of dynamic inputs, similar to [Burp Intruder](https://portswigger.net/burp/documentation/desktop/tools/intruder).
+CrackQL can be used for a wide range of GraphQL attacks since it programmatically generates payloads based on a list of dynamic inputs, similar to [Burp Intruder](https://portswigger.net/burp/documentation/desktop/tools/intruder).
 However, unlike Intruder it does not send a request for each unique payload.
 Instead, CrackQL will optimize its unique payloads into a series of batch queries and mutations masked by different GraphQL aliases in order to evade rate-limit controls.

 ### Password Spraying Brute-forcing